cp2k/dbcsr/src/acc/libsmm_acc/libcusmm/tune.md

 #### 3. Run the script `tune_setup.py`

 Specify which GPU you are autotuning for by passing the appropriate `parameters_GPU.json` file as an argument with `-p`.
-In addition, the script takes as arguments the blocksizes you want to add to libcusmm.
+In addition, the script takes as arguments the block sizes you want to add to `libcusmm`.
 For example, if the system you want to autotune for contains blocks of size 5 and 8, run:

 ```bash
 $ ./tune_setup.py 5 8 -p parameters_P100.json